Śāntarakṣita: Biography

 There are few historical records of Śāntarakṣita, with most available material being from hagiographic sources.
 Some of his history is detailed in a 19th-century commentary by Jamgon Ju Mipham Gyatso drawn from sources like the Blue Annals, Buton and Taranatha.
-According to Ju Mipham, Śāntarakṣita was the son of the king of Zahor (in east India around the modern day states of Bihar and Bengal).
+According to Ju Mipham, Śāntarakṣita was the son of the king of Zahor.
+Some sources have identified Zahor with the area surrounding Bhagalpur and Banka in eastern Bihar.
 Tibetan sources refer to him, Jñānagarbha and Kamalasila as rang rgyud shar gsum meaning the "three eastern Svātantrikas".

-Most sources contain little information about his life in India, as such all that can be known is that he was an Indian monk in the Mulasarvastivada lineage in the Pala Empire.
-Tibetan sources also state he studied under Jñānagarbha, and eventually became the head of Nalanda University after mastering all branches of learning.
+Most sources contain little information about his life in India, as such all that can be known is that he was an Indian monk in the Mulasarvastivada lineage who lived during the time of the Pala Empire.
+Tibetan sources also state he studied under Jñānagarbha and eventually became the abbot of Nalanda University after mastering all branches of learning.

 He was first invited to Tibet by king Trisong Detsen (c.
 742–797) to help establish Buddhism there and his first trip to Tibet can be dated to 763.
 However, according to Tibetan sources like the Blue Annals, his first trip was unsuccessful and due to the activities of certain local spirits, he was forced to leave.
 He then spent six years in Nepal before returning to Tibet.

 Tibetan sources then state that Śāntarakṣita later returned along with a tantric adept called Padmasambhava who performed the necessary magical rites to appease the unhappy spirits and to allow for the establishment of the first Buddhist monastery in Tibet.
 Once this was done, Śāntarakṣita oversaw the construction of Samye monastery (meaning: "the Inconceivable", Skt. acintya) starting in 775 CE on the model of the Indian monastery of Uddaṇḍapura.

 He then ordained the first seven Tibetan Buddhist monastics there with the aid of twelve Indian monks (circa 779).
 He stayed at Samye as the abbot (upadhyaya) for the rest of his life (thirteen years after completion).
 At Samye, Śāntarakṣita established a Buddhist monastic curriculum based on the Indian model.
 He also oversaw the translation of Buddhist scriptures into Tibetan.
-During this period, various other Indian scholars came to Tibet to work on translation, including Vimalamitra, Buddhaguhya, Santigrabha and Visuddhasimha.
+During this period, various other Indian scholars came to Tibet to work on translation, including Vimalamitra, Buddhaguhya, Śāntigarbha and Viśuddhasiṃha.
 Tibetan sources state that he died suddenly in an accident after being kicked by a horse.